The adidas Sustainability Story – Leading the Change

 “The reason why I’m at adidas is that as a big company, we do have power in our industry beyond the amount of products we’re producing.
 We have a big voice, we sit on the right committees, we’re actively involved with them which gives us a better chance to shift the industry,” explains Erika Benz, Senior Manager Materials Footwear, Environmental Sustainability at adidas.

-Raising our voice
+adidas sustainability: raising our voice

 Athletes are surrounded by challenging and inspiring support teams, driving them to perform at their best and enabling others to do the same.
 We cannot raise our voice alone.
 Conscious collaborations are a must.